 Our Social Media Guidelines

-- These guidelines cover the personal use of social media channels by MSLGROUP employees, including but not limited to: social networks like Facebook, LinkedIn and Renren; blogs like Wordpress, Blogger and Tumblr; microblogs like Twitter and Weibos; forums + wikis like Quora, Jelly and Wikipedia; intranets and knowledge sharing platforms, video sharing sites like YouTube, Vine and Youku, photo sharing sites like Flickr and Instagram, and mobile messengers like WeChat, Whatsapp, and Line.
+Social networks like Facebook, LinkedIn and Renren; blogs like Wordpress, Blogger and Tumblr; microblogs like Twitter and Weibos; forums + wikis like Quora, Jelly and Wikipedia; intranets and knowledge sharing platforms, video sharing sites like YouTube, Vine and Youku, photo sharing sites like Flickr and Instagram, and mobile messengers like WeChat, Whatsapp, and Line.

 Employees as MSLGROUP ambassadors

-- We encourage you to link to posts and articles about communications trends, data, case studies, scenarios, quotes, anecdotes and personal observations, and build a personal brand.
-Wherever possible, link to graphs, slide decks, photos, videos or screenshots to add visual appeal.
+Respect Copyrights: We encourage you to link to posts and articles about communications trends, data, case studies, scenarios, quotes, anecdotes and personal observations, and build a personal brand.
+Wherever possible, link to slideshows, videos or screenshots to add visual appeal.
 Do respect copyright, fair use and financial disclosure laws.
 Ensure you link back to the source and have approval of the author/creator wherever necessary.

 Talking about MSLGROUP and Publicis Groupe clients

-- Some clients, as a policy, ask agencies not to talk about them or their brands on social media.
-We must respect these client policies and refrain from referencing these clients at all, even in a positive or neutral context, unless specifically approved by the client.
+Some clients, as a policy, ask agencies not to talk about them or their brands on social media.
+We expect you to strictly respect these client policies and refrain from referencing these clients at all, even in a positive or neutral context, unless specifically approved by the client.